Diffusion of responsibility: Workplace

 Another example of diffusion of responsibility revolves around whistleblowing in the work place.
 Many people employed by companies that regularly committed accounting fraud do not blow the whistle.
-While this may seem contrary, this is again due to concepts of lack of accountability and moral disengagement.
-As mentioned earlier, it has been shown that many people often get so focused on their individual tasks, they forget to think about moral responsibilities in an organization.
+This is due to lack of individual accountability and moral disengagement.
+It has been shown that many people often get so focused on their individual tasks, they forget to think about moral responsibilities in an organization.
 Thus whistleblowing may not even be considered.
-Moreover, in companies where it is promoted, people still do not participate since they assume others will take the responsibility, causing a feelings of similar to a lack of accountability.
+Moreover, in companies where it is promoted, people still do not participate since they assume others will take the responsibility, causing feelings similar to a lack of accountability.

 Self-driving cars

-Autonomous cars require a human driver to be attentive at all times, and intervene if necessary.
+Semi-autonomous cars require a human driver to be attentive at all times, and intervene if necessary.
 One safety concern is that humans are less likely to maintain attention if the automated system has partial responsibility for driving.

 Causes

 Diffusion of responsibility occurs in large group settings and under both prosocial and antisocial conditions.
 In prosocial situations, individuals' willingness to intervene or assist someone in need is inhibited by the presence of other people.
 The individual is under the belief that other people present will or should intervene.
 Thus, the individual does not perceive it as her or his responsibility to take action.
 This will not happen if the individual believes that they are the only one aware of the situation.
 If a bystander is deciding how to help, they may abstain from doing so if they believe that they lack the competence to be of aid.
 Individuals may become reluctant to provide help for fear of how observers will view them.